James Bert Garner: Accomplishments

-In 1897, Garner received a Ph.D. in Physical [Organic] Chemistry and became head of the Chemistry Department at Bradley Polytechnic Institute in Peoria, Illinois where he taught until 1901 and continued these experiments.
+In 1897, Garner received a Ph.D. in physical [organic] chemistry and became head of the chemistry department at Bradley Polytechnic Institute in Peoria, Illinois, where he taught until 1901 and continued these experiments.

-From 1901 to 1914, Garner served as the head of the Chemistry Department at Wabash College.
+From 1901 to 1914, Garner served as the head of the chemistry department at Wabash College.
 "For 14 years under Dr. Garner the Wabash chemistry department showed one of its greatest periods of productivity with at least 18 future Ph.D's graduated" (Ibid, p.
 8).

 Gas mask

 After reading an account of a gas attack by the German Army on Canadian and French troops at the Battle of Gravenstafel near Ypres on April 22, 1915, Garner hypothesized that chlorine gas had been used.
 Based on research he had performed while at the University of Chicago he believed that activated charcoal would adsorb the gas.
-After performing a successful test using two of his associates who were exposed to gas in a sealed room while wearing Dr. Garner's gas mask.
+After performing a successful test using two of his associates who were exposed to gas in a sealed room while wearing Garner's gas mask.

 The following excerpt relates to Garner's research into the gas mask.

-In addition to gas mask development, Dr. Garner was also involved in many other discoveries and inventions.
+In addition to gas mask development, Garner was also involved in many other discoveries and inventions.
 For example, in June 1916 Garner patented a process of obtaining gasoline from natural gas, and in July 1936 he patented a process for extracting nicotine from tobacco, in addition to numerous other patents throughout his career.